probot/probot/docs/best-practices.md

 ## Empathy

 Understanding and being aware of the what another person is thinking or feeling is critical to healthy relationships.
-This is true for interactions with humans as well as bots, and it works both ways.
+This is true for interactions with humans as well as apps, and it works both ways.
 Empathy enhances our [ability to receive and process information](http://5a5f89b8e10a225a44ac-ccbed124c38c4f7a3066210c073e7d55.r9.cf1.rackcdn.com/files/pdfs/news/Empathy_on_the_Edge.pdf), and it helps us communicate more effectively.

 Think about how how people will experience the interactions with your app.